vanjoe/ORCA/systems/de2-115/README.md

 To run and debug new programs use the `make run` command which will download the program over JTAG.
 This runs a script which holds the processor in reset, downloads the new program, then releases the reset to allow the program to run.

+See README.md in the software directory for instructions on building software.

 ## Simulation